What are NHS foundation trust hospitals?

 As a minimum governors need to be able to attend:

 - Most council of governors meetings.
-These are held four or five times per year in the evening from 5pm to 7.00pm.
+These are held 4 or 5 times a year

 - The annual members meeting held in July each year

-- Committee or project meetings - about four per year
+- Committee or project meetings - about 4 per year

 - Community engagement - several meetings in your local area with local groups and organisations to discuss their needs